eryjus/century/README.md

 I use qemu as my emulator as it supports all 3 of my target architectures.

-Also, in case anyone is curious, I am using Visual Studio Code for my IDE and FC25 (running on a vmWare ESXi server connected iSCSI to a drobo 800i SAN) as my development PC.
+Also, in case anyone is curious, I am using Visual Studio Code for my IDE and FC25 (running on a vmWare ESXi server connected iSCSI to a drobo b800i SAN) as my development PC.

 ***VMM Address Space***

 As I begin to write my VMM, it helps to have a plan.
 Some of this plan is taken from my recollection of other iterations of Century.
-However, we have bot 32-bit and 64-bit versions of the Century OS, and x86-family and ARM-family.
+However, we have both 32-bit and 64-bit versions of the Century OS, and x86-family and ARM-family.
 The memory maps are simply going to be different.

+**i686**

 I am taking inspiration from my conversation with Brendan, here: http://forum.osdev.org/viewtopic.php?f=1&t=28573, meaning the best thing to do in the x86_64